zoltanszalontay/zoltanszalontay.github.io/privacy-policy.md

 This type of service makes it possible to manage a database of email contacts, phone contacts or any other contact information to communicate with the User.
 These services may also collect data concerning the date and time when the message was viewed by the User, as well as when the User interacted with it, such as by clicking on links included in the message.

-###### MailChimp (The Rocket Science Group, LLC.)

-MailChimp is an email address management and message sending service provided by The Rocket Science Group, LLC.

-Personal Data collected: email address, first name and last name.

-Place of processing: United States – [Privacy Policy](https://mailchimp.com/legal/privacy/){:target="_blank"}.
-Privacy Shield participant.

-##### Selling goods and services on-line

-This type of service makes it possible to sell and deliver digital goods on this Website and trough third party services.
-These services manage user data, such as first name and last name, user contact information to complete on-line purchases and on-line delivery of digital goods.
-These services may also collect data concerning the date and when the purchase was completed by the User, as well as when the User interacted with it, such as by downloading the digital goods.

-###### DPD - Digital Product Delivery (Portal Labs, LLC.)

-DPD is an all-in-one shopping cart and digital fulfillment service to sell downloads.

-Personal Data collected: email address, first name and last name.

-Place of processing: United States – [Privacy Policy](https://getdpd.com/legal/privacy-policy/){:target="_blank"}.

 #### The rights of Users

 Users may exercise certain rights regarding their Data processed by the Owner.